ricardoh2021/plant-watering-system/README.md

 - **Increased Flash Memory**: 32KB vs. 16KB
 - **More SRAM**: 2KB vs. 1KB
 - **Enhanced USB Communication**: ATmega16U2 chip for more reliable connection
+- **Cable Management**: Pretty self explanatory, cable management can be better.

 These improvements provide greater flexibility, better performance, and ongoing support, making the Arduino Uno a more robust choice for handling more complex projects and code.